 Today’s conversations about consent are important.
 Historically, men didn’t wait to get consent since they expected a woman to say no. Women in that time period did not have as much of a voice in their personal relationships because of those societal expectations.
 This song actually shines a light on why consent is so important–clarity is needed rather than trying to read body language and clues while men and women juggle society’s expectations of them versus their own desires.

-I can understand why some are uncomfortable hearing this song in today’s society in which the man’s lines sound coercive and pushy but with the historical context in mind I hear the song as the woman wanting to stay and ultimately deciding to do so–society’s opinion on her decision be damned.
-Though I also see the problematic societal standards that put the woman in a position in which a real no could have easily been ignored or misinterpreted as the “no” that she was supposed to give even when her answer was yes.
+I can understand why some are uncomfortable hearing this song in today’s society in which the man’s lines sound coercive and pushy, but with the historical context in mind I hear the song as the woman wanting to stay and ultimately deciding to do so–society’s opinion on her decision be damned.
+Though I also see the problematic societal standards that put the woman in a position in which a real no could have easily been ignored or misinterpreted.

 In recent years, some artists have attempted to address issues with the song heard with a modern ear.

-Finally, a songwriting duo changed the lyrics to reflect conversations about consent.
+A songwriting duo changed the lyrics to reflect conversations about consent.
+And John Legend’s version also makes that effort.
 Take a listen and let me know if you think this song needs such an update.